rajani-dev7/AstroVision/README.md

 ## Features
 ## Basic Functionality
-1.Shows today's APOD (image or video) on app launch.
+* Shows today's APOD (image or video) on app launch.
-2.Supports date selection to load APOD for any specific day.
+* Supports date selection to load APOD for any specific day.
-3.Handles both image and video content types.
+* Handles both image and video content types.
-4.Caches the last successful APOD response (image + data) to show offline if network fails.
+* Caches the last successful APOD response (image + data) to show offline if network fails.

 ## Bonus Enhancements:
-1.Full support for iPhone and iPad (portrait + landscape).
+* Full support for iPhone and iPad (portrait + landscape).
-2.Dark Mode compatibility.
+* Dark Mode compatibility.
-3.Dynamic Type for accessibility.
+* Dynamic Type for accessibility.

 ## Architecture:
-1.The app follows MVVM with clean separation of:
+* The app follows MVVM with clean separation of:
-  Model: APOD.swift
+  -- Model: APOD.swift
-  ViewModel: APODViewModel.swift, MediaViewModel.swift
+  -- ViewModel: APODViewModel.swift, MediaViewModel.swift
-  Views: SwiftUI-based components using a TabView layout.
+  -- Views: SwiftUI-based components using a TabView layout.
-  Network Layer: Custom-built client in NetworkClient/ (no third-party libraries used).
+  -- Network Layer: Custom-built client in NetworkClient/ (no third-party libraries used).

 ## Project Structure